 - people with significant immunocompromising conditions (aged 9 years and over).

 HPV vaccines should not be given to pregnant people.
-Please tell your healthcare professional if you think you could be pregnant on the day of vaccination.
+Please tell your immunisation provider if you think you could be pregnant on the day of vaccination.

 Has the HPV vaccine schedule changed?